-- 1. The Committee considered a report from the Public Services Ombudsman for Wales ("the Ombudsman") into a complaint from Mr Howard Huws ("the Complainant") that Councillor Louise Hughes ("the Member") had failed to observe Cyngor Gwynedd's Code of Conduct for Members. - 2.
-It was alleged that the Member had behaved inappropriately by responding in German to two e-mails sent to her in Welsh by the Complainant. - 3.
+- 1. Gwynedd Council's Standards Committee considered a report from the Public Services Ombudsman for Wales ("the Ombudsman") into a complaint from Mr Howard Huws ("the Complainant") that Councillor Louise Hughes ("the Member") had failed to observe the Code of Conduct for Members of Cyngor Gwynedd ("the Council"). - 2.
+It was alleged that the Member had behaved inappropriately by responding in German to two emails sent to her in Welsh by the Complainant. - 3.
 The Ombudsman determined that the Member may have breached the Council's Code of Conduct, in particular, paragraphs 4(a), 4(b), which provide: - "4.
-You must -

-- (a) carry out your duties and responsibilities with due regard to the principle that there should be equality of opportunity for all people, regardless of their gender, race, disability, sexual orientation, age or religion; - (b) show respect and consideration for others; "
+You must - - (a) carry out your duties and responsibilities with due regard to the principle that there should be equality of opportunity for all people, regardless of their gender, race, disability, sexual orientation, age or religion; - (b) show respect and consideration for others; "